 - More people than ever in Scotland are surviving lung cancer.

 - The earlier lung cancer is found, the easier it is to treat and the more likely you are to survive.

-Some people put off going to the doctor because they think they'll be wasting their GP practice's time.
-Your doctor won't think that – they want to see you if you’re worried about any potential symptoms.
+Some people put off contacting their GP practice because they think they'll be wasting their time but they want to see you if you’re worried about any potential symptoms.

-- Your GP will listen carefully to your story about what you have noticed with your health and will ask some questions about your symptoms.
+- Your GP/primary care clinician will listen to your concerns about your health and ask questions about your symptoms

-- Your GP will want to examine your chest.
+- They will want to examine your chest

-- They’ll decide if you need to have a chest x-ray or other tests and will arrange these for you.
-If you need more investigations, your GP practice may arrange for you to see a chest specialist.
+- They’ll decide if you need to have a chest x-ray or other tests and will arrange these for you; if you need more investigations, they may arrange for you to see a chest specialist in a hospital

-- If you’re diagnosed with lung cancer, you’ll be referred to a lung cancer team for treatment and care.
+- If you’re diagnosed with lung cancer, you’ll be referred to a team for expert treatment and care.

 Lung cancer is not as hopeless a diagnosis as it was even a few years ago – a lot has changed in recent years.
 We have access to brand new specialised radiotherapy equipment that have enabled us to develop and implement techniques to treat lung cancer more aggressively where previously we may only have been able to offer palliative treatment.

 At the same time as having greater control of the cancer, we are able to minimise the side effects of the treatments by targeting the cancer more accurately, thereby reducing damage to the healthy surrounding tissues.